gottacatchenall/ms_false_negatives/README.md

-We can then further truncate to remain on the interval $(0,1)$ (as the output is a probability, although in practice often the probability mass outside $(0,1)$ is exteremly low.
+We can then further truncate to remain on the interval $(0,1)$ (as the output is a probability, although in practice often the probability mass outside $(0,1)$ is extremely low.
 As an example case study, we use a boosted-regression-tree to predict interactions in a host-parasite network [@Hadfield2014TalTwo] (with features derived in the same manner as @Strydom2021RoaPre derives features on this data) to produce a set of interaction predictions.
 We then applied this